buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 I’ll explore the following patterns and, as with Chapter 2, I’ll provide a series of XD artboards that you can also explore further.

 + Date Pickers
-+ Register / Sign-In Forms
++ Sign Up / Sign In Forms
 + Credit Card Forms
 + Notifications
 + Activity Feeds